wistia/wistia-open-docs/_posts/pardot.md

 Score!

-## Add Video to your email campaigns
+## Add Video to Your Email Campaigns

 Email is a great way to nurture leads and stay engaged with your growing audience.
 Then add a little video to the mix, stir in some tracking & analytics, and baby, you got a stew goin'!